 is a regional museum with exhibits and collections in cultural

-and public programs for adults, families, students, and children are all part of the museum experience.
+and natural history.
+Special exhibits, extensive research collections, and public programs for adults, families, students, and children are all part of the museum experience.

 Directions to Museum

 Through the lens of the regionís dynamic cultural and natural history,

 the San Bernardino County Museum develops visitorsí appreciation of our diverse

 regional identity to spark their curiosity, to stimulate inquiry, to challenge

 their assumptions, and to invite them to contribute to our common future.